PaulBreugnot/CPS2_Project/README.md

 - Access our PostgreSQL database to retrieve geographical sensor and room informations.
 The database connection and SQL querries are set up directly in the MapFile.
 Our example is available [there](https://github.com/PaulBreugnot/CPS2_Project/tree/master/mapserver).
 You should configure it with your own database information, and store it in a directory accessible by the Apache server that you should have install and run along with the MapServer.
 - The WebApp will access the MapFile through the MapServer thanks to the URL that you should configure [insert where].

+# Spring Boot Dataflow
+We developed a Spring Boot application, called **dataflow**, that can :
+- Subscribe to data topics
+- Structure all informations received on topics, and save them directly to the PostgreSQL database
+- Provide lists of available rooms and sensors over a REST API (useful for our WebApp)

+## Install and configure
+A compiled .jar is available [there](https://github.com/PaulBreugnot/CPS2_Project/tree/master/dataflow/release).

+The app can then be configured using a Spring property file.
+An example is available [there](https://github.com/PaulBreugnot/CPS2_Project/tree/master/dataflow/release/example.properties)

+### Note
+- If several instance of the app are running, don't forget to modify the `mqttconnection.client_id` for each instance, otherwise the client won't connect to the MQTT broker.
+- You might change the `server.port` used for the REST API, in case it is already used.

+You can then lauch a Dataflow instance using :
+`java -jar dataflow-0.0.1-SNAPSHOT.jar --spring.config.location=file:/absolute/path/to/your/config/example.properties`

+## Usage
+- Data gathering and database feeding is completely automatic, once configured.
+- You can perform the following GET queries :
+  - `http://your.dataflow.host:8090/api/sensorlayers` : all sensor layers with associated sensors
+  - `http://your.dataflow.host:8090/api/sensors` : get all available sensors
+  - `http://your.dataflow.host:8090/api/sensors?layer=[id]` : get sensors in the specified sensor layer.

+All outputs are returned in JSON.

+## Dataflow as a Service
+In order to run it on a server, it can be useful to run Dataflow as a service.
+You can do so following [this tutorial](https://www.baeldung.com/spring-boot-app-as-a-service).

+Using `systemd`, you should have something like

+`ExecStart=/usr/bin/java -jar /your/path/to/dataflow-0.0.1-SNAPSHOT.jar --spring.config.location=file:/absolute/path/to/your/config/example.properties`

+in a unit file `/etc/systemd/system/dataflow.service`, for common Linux distributions.